jdc-cunningham/pi-zero-hq-cam/camera/software/MENU_DEVLOG.md

 I don't have small text only 24 and 18 I think

 I can pull the smaller text from the ml-hat-cam project

+3:36 PM

+bare minimum I can do today besides printing is come up with the menu design

+Unfortunately I'll have to wait till Christmas before I can write more code ha... that'll be my present I guess lol